abbr/NodeSSPI/README.md

   * offerBasic: true|false
       - default to *true*.
 Whether to offer Basic authenication
   * authoritative: true|false
       -  default to *ture*.
 Whether authentication performed by NodeSSPI is authoritative.
-If set to true, then requests passed to downstream are guaranteed to be authenticated because non-authencated requests will be blocked.
+If set to true, then requests passed to downstream are guaranteed to be authenticated because non-authenticated requests will be blocked.
 If set to false, there is no such guarantee and downstream middleware have the chance to impose their own authentication mechanism.
   * perRequestAuth: false|true
       - default to *false*.
 Whether authentication should be performed at per request level or per connection level.
 Per connection level is preferred to reduce overhead.
   * retrieveGroups: false|true